 Essentially, biometric authentication adds another layer of security and reduces the potential for fraud, which can increase consumer trust and have positive effects on a business’ bottom line.

 One of the issues with biometrics is privacy concerns, like businesses having access to a person’s unique biometric identifiers.
 However, these privacy concerns don’t seem to be as important as security issues to consumers, and more people are becoming comfortable with using biometrics for payment verification.

 Heavy encryption of consumer biometric data is essential.
 Protecting this information from hackers is one of the most important factors affecting widespread use of the technology.
 After all, in the event of a breach, a person can’t change their fingerprint or voice like they could a password.

 There’s also the issue of regulation, or lack of it.
 The way companies collect and use biometric data is largely unregulated.
 There are understandable concerns about user consent, security, and biometric data sharing between businesses, state, and federal organizations.
-Although businesses like Google, Microsoft, and Apple are self-regulating how they use biometric data, the lack of oversight is a concern to many.
+Although businesses like Google, Microsoft, and Apple are self-regulating how they use biometric data, some are concerned about a lack of oversight.

 Current Use of Biometrics in the Payments Industry

 There are several payment providers and technology companies making significant plays in biometric payment authentication, including Mastercard, digital wallet creators like Apple, and more.